Daypacks: Sporty all-round talent, including for hiking?

 The days have gone when daypacks were used solely as sporty city bags; they are becoming ever more popular also out in the countryside.
-Although a daypack is totally suitable for a walk through the forest, for carrying a snack and rain protection – it may not be completely suitable for a whole day tour.
-A compact rucksack features comfortable carrying properties.
+Although a daypack is totally suitable for a walk through the forest, for carrying a snack and rain protection – it may not be completely suitable for a whole day or a multi-day tour.
+A compact backpack features comfortable carrying properties.
 It has a ventilated back system that ensures that sweat caused through exertion quickly evaporates.
 This means not only a feeling of carrying comfort, but also ensures the natural cooling function of the body during active physical activity.
-With its ventilated back systems X Vent Vario and the new X Vent Zero, TATONKA offers perfect carrying comfort – for an unencumbered experience in nature, full of power and movement.
+With its ventilated back systems X Vent Zero and X Vent Zero Plus, Tatonka offers perfect carrying comfort – for an unencumbered experience in nature, full of power and movement.

 X Vent Zero: Maximum control and unique lightness

 The trend is ever more towards lightweight – particularly also for hiking rucksacks where every gram of weight counts.
 The revolutionary X Vent Zero back system provides maximum load control and optimum ventilation, though minimum contact with your back.
 The system can be tightened or loosened easily and steplessly and by removing the X-form fiberglass rods can also be carried with direct back power.
 It is thus extremely flexible for use on a great variety of tours.